My expert guide to the best things to do in Broome, Western Australia will make sure you have the best time possible in this coastal outback paradise!

-Not all that many people visit Western Australia, and even fewer venture all the way up north to the Kimberley region, where Broome is located.
+Not many people visit Western Australia when they’re travelling in Australia.
+And even fewer venture all the way up north to the Kimberley region, where Broome is located.

-Broome is isolated, that’s for sure – it’s closest towns are Derby, a three-hour drive to the east, and Port Hedland, six hours to the west.
+Broome lies pretty much in the middle of nowhere.
+It is extremely isolated, that’s for sure.
+Its closest towns are Derby, a three-hour drive to the east, and Port Hedland, six hours to the south.

-This marvel happens only on full moon, and only at certain parts of the year – as the moon ‘rises’, it creates a ‘staircase’ like effect over the waters below.
-It’s a real spectacle, that really has to be seen to be witnessed.
+The staircase to the moon is a marvel that happens only on a full moon, and only at certain parts of the year.
+As the moon ‘rises’, it creates a ‘staircase’ like effect over the waters below.
+It’s a real spectacle.

-The first two days host the markets at Town Beach, which offer local produce, entertainment, souvenirs and delicious dinners from all corners of the globe.
+When the Staircase to the Moon is scheduled to occur, the first two days host the markets at Town Beach.
+Here you’ll find local produce, entertainment, souvenirs and delicious dinners from all corners of the globe.

 Broome is a town rich in history, which can be experienced on a walk around Chinatown.
 The town’s popularity rose as it was discovered to be a prominent destination for pearling.

-In the first days of the industry, many migrants from Asia came to work on the pearling boats, which gives Broome its diverse society that it has retained to this day, and thus has named this area of the town ‘Chinatown’.
+In the first days of the industry, many migrants from Asia came to work on the pearling boats.
+This gives Broome the diverse society that it has retained to this day.
+Thus the town has named this area ‘Chinatown’.

-The area contains many pearling shops, Aboriginal art galleries, cafes and restaurants, and the unique architecture is truly one of a kind.
+The area just north of Town Beach contains many pearling shops, Aboriginal art galleries, cafes and restaurants, and the unique architecture is truly one of a kind.

-The Japanese Cemetery demonstrates the extraordinary scale of this, as it shows row upon row of tombstones, inscribed with Japanese writing.
+The cemetery demonstrates the extraordinary scale of this, as it shows row upon row of tombstones, inscribed with Japanese writing.

-The Broome History Museum discusses this entire history in further detail; its exhibitions mention the rich Aboriginal history in the area, how the pearling industry saw the founding of the isolated town, and the future of the pearling industry in north western Australia.
+Its exhibitions mention the rich Aboriginal history in the area, how pearling saw the founding of the isolated town and the future of the pearling town and industry in north Western Australia.

 It’s a great place to go to learn the background of this incredibly unique town.

-The north west of Australia is an area rich in Aboriginal heritage, so there are lots of art galleries to admire in Broome.
+The Kimberly Region in Western Australia is an area rich in Aboriginal heritage.
+As such, there are lots of art galleries to admire in Broome.

-Some of these are from local communities, and some further afield; displaying some of the best Aboriginal artwork from Central Australia and the southern part of the country.
+Some of these art galleries are from local communities, and some are further afield.
+All of them display some of the best Aboriginal artwork from Central Australia and the southern part of the country.